 Your outsourcing partner saves you the trouble of exploring, say, the differences between Apache Cassandra and HDFS (two technologies that can be used to build a big data storage) by taking complete care of the technology side.
 The vendor decides what technologies to choose to process the data you have and with the performance you require.
 They have hands-on experience of implementing, integrating and managing different business intelligence and big data technologies.

-Here, we share the questions that companies most commonly ask before opting for outsourced analysis.
+Here, let me address the questions that companies most commonly ask before opting for outsourced analysis.

 How to choose the right outsourcing partner?

-The first thing to do is to check the vendor’s expertise.
+The first thing I suggest doing is to check the vendor’s expertise.
 For this purpose, years of experience in data analytics, as well as the portfolio of implemented projects will serve the best.
-While studying the portfolio, pay special attention to the projects that belong to your industry – that’s the simplest way to understand whether the vendor will be able to bring valuable insights to your business.
+While studying the portfolio, pay special attention to the projects that belong to your industry – it’s the simplest way to understand whether the vendor will be able to bring valuable insights to your business.
 It will also be wise to check the vendor’s partnerships and certificates.

 Another important aspect is the quality of collaboration – check such basic things as speaking the same language (literally) and the ability to communicate within your working hours, as well as more advanced things like friendly and proactive approach and effective conflict resolution.